dfelinto/blender-manual/manual/render/cycles/object_settings/adaptive_subdiv.rst

 For this, all the other settings are the same except the *View* and *Render* settings.
 These before mentioned settings get removed/renamed and the following settings are added:

-.. rubric:: Viewport

-Levels
-   The levels of subdivision to see in the 3D Viewport, this works the same as the *View* setting on the original *Subdivision Modifier*.

-.. rubric:: Render
+.. _bpy.types.CyclesObjectSettings.use_adaptive_subdivision:

-Adaptive
+Adaptive Subdivision
    Use OpenSubdiv to give different subdivision levels to near and far objects automatically.
    This allows nearer objects to get more subdivisions and far objects to get less.

+   .. _bpy.types.CyclesObjectSettings.dicing_rate:

-   Dicing Rate
+   Dicing Scale
-      When using *Adaptive* the *Render Levels* property gets changed to *Dicing Rate*, this property is used to multiply the :ref:`scene dicing rate <cycles-subdivision-rate>`.
+      Multiplier of the :ref:`scene dicing rate <cycles-subdivision-rate>` to determine the final size of micropolygons in pixels.

       .. figure:: /images/render_cycles_object-settings_adaptive-subdiv_displacement-dicing.png

-         Subdivision Off/On, Dicing Rate: 1.0 - 0.3 - 0.05 (monkeys look identical in viewport, no modifiers).
+         Subdivision Off/On, Dicing Scale: 1.0 - 0.3 - 0.05 (monkeys look identical in viewport, no modifiers).

-Levels
-   The levels of subdivision to see in the final render, this works the same as the *Render* setting on the original *Subdivision Modifier*.

 Known Limitations